Haras du Petit Tellier

-Haras du Petit Tellier is one of the oldest thoroughbred horse breeding farms in France.
+Haras du Petit Tellier is one of the oldest thoroughbred horse breeding farms in France having been built in 1950.
 Located on 1.45 km² at Sévigny, Orne in the Lower Normandy region, the business was founded in 1850 and is today run by the founder's descendant, Patrick Chedeville.

+Studs

+The following Studs have been/or are at this stable or involved with the family: